Saw (franchise): Box office performance

 Saw grossed $18.2 million its opening weekend and had become Lionsgate's second-best opening, after Fahrenheit 9/11's $23.9 million (2004).
-Saw went on to gross $103 million worldwide, and is the third-lowest-grossing film in the series after Jigsaw and Saw VI.
+Saw went on to gross $103 million worldwide, and is the fourth-lowest-grossing film in the series after Jigsaw, Saw VI, and Spiral.
 At the time, it became the most profitable horror film after Scream (1996).
 It is the seventh-highest-grossing Halloween opening weekend.
-Saw II opened at number one with $31.7 million, and set a Lionsgate Halloween opening weekend record and is also the third-highest-grossing Halloween opener.
+Saw II opened at number one with $31.7 million, and set a Lionsgate Halloween opening-weekend record and is also the third-highest-grossing Halloween opener.
 It became at the time, the widest release in Lionsgate history and one of the best opening weekends for a horror sequel.
 It is Lionsgate's fourth-highest-grossing film in the United States and Canada.
 Saw III placed first by grossing $33.6 million its opening weekend, making it the biggest Halloween debut ever and at the time, Lionsgate's highest-opening weekend.
 It is the highest-grossing film in the series worldwide.
 It has the highest-grossing weekend in the series and also Lionsgate's fifth-highest-grossing film in the United States and Canada.